klashdevelopment/Mika-Roblox/docs/index.md

 ## I need an executor/scripting software/injector!
 Alrighty!
 No problem.
-I personally use Fluxus (fluxteam.net, not ANYTHING ELSE) You can choose from some below (**Click "LinkVertize" or "LV", NOT "LV Installer" or "LinkVertize Intaller"**)
+I personally use Comet (https://cometrbx.xyz) You can choose from some below (**Click "LinkVertize" or "LV", NOT "LV Installer" or "LinkVertize Intaller"**)

 If you need to rollback roblox to use one, follow these instructions [in this video.](https://www.youtube.com/watch?v=1kLGEQHzjZs) Install the msix, and then follow the fiddler steps.
 Roblox recently patched msix and this spoof is a workaround.